-Instruction 3L Hours per Week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 3L Hoursper Week 3 Hours 60 Marks 40 Marks 3

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite:

 1. Basic knowledge of Electrical & Mechanical Engineering, Engines, Machines, Batteries and Circuit analysis.

 - 1. To understand the concept Electric and Hybrid vehicles, and their advantages and disadvantages - 2.
 To Understand the Performance Characteristics of various types of hybrid electric vehicles, Knowledge of various energy storage system of EV and EHV and energy management - 3.
 To Develop and Optimise the design of propulsion motors for EV applications and knowledge of charging technologies.